Radiation: Does iodine help? | DW | 04.03.2022

 But the iodine is still only effective if taken when it is needed.
 Experts say an iodine "block" only has a chance of helping if the good iodine is taken just before or during contact with radioactive iodine.

-Our bodies mistake these isotopes for calcium.
+Our body mistakes these isotopes for calcium.
 It can absorb and use them in the physiological processes of our muscles and bones.
 If that happens, the bone marrow can spin out of control.

 Bone marrow is responsible for producing new blood cells.
 And when it fails, it can lead to a blood cancer known as leukemia, which is often fatal.